 There is no time to bust out of a rut like right now.
 Just because things have been a certain way for a long while doesn’t mean that they can’t change.
 You can change almost anything you want to, and you can start right now.

 If you feel that you lack the skills to make serious changes in your life, don’t let that stop you.
-I wrote TRUE SELF to quickly teach you everything you need to know to completely transform your life.
+I created Find Your TRUE SELF to quickly teach you everything you need to know to completely transform your life.
 So please, don’t allow the lack of a few simple skills to stand between you and a life you can get excited about.

 Do you know someone with glory day syndrome?